elabftw/elabftw/doc/_build/html/_sources/postinstall.txt

 Set up the teams :sup:`(optionnal)`
 -----------------------------------

-The Sysadmin panel (`elabftw/sysconfig.php`) allows you to add another team to your install.
+The Sysadmin panel (`sysconfig.php`) allows you to add another team to your install.
 You should also edit your team name.

 Set up timestamping :sup:`(optionnal)`
 --------------------------------------